This week the Man Cave welcomes author Steve Westover. (applause! applause!)

 to see what happened next.

-4. How was the publishing process different from your first book?
+4. How was the publishing process

 Even